 If things go wrong with Community Shares

 While Co-ops and Community Benefit Societies are registered by the Financial Conduct Authority (FCA), withdrawable share capital itself is not regulated.
-So if there’s a problem, you can’t make complaints through the Financial Ombudsman Service or get your money back from the Financial Services Compensation Scheme – you’ll need to sort the problem directly with the society.
+So if there’s a problem, you can’t make a complaint to the Financial Ombudsman Service or get your money back from the Financial Services Compensation Scheme – you’ll need to sort out the problem directly with the society.

 Advertisements for community share offers are also outside the FCA’s scope, so they may not provide all the risk information you need to make an informed choice.